-Buying tobacco
+Buying tobacco and vaping products

-- It is illegal for shops to sell cigarettes to a person under 18, for a person to supply a young person with cigarettes in a public place and for parents or guardians to supply cigarettes to their children. - Unlike alcohol, it is not an offence for minors to attempt to buy tobacco.
+- It is illegal for shops to sell cigarettes or vaping products to a person under 18, for a person to supply a young person with cigarettes or vaping products in a public place and for parents or guardians to supply cigarettes to their children - Unlike alcohol, it is not an offence for minors to attempt to buy tobacco.

-Smoking inside
+Smoking and vaping inside

-- Smoking is banned in: - Buses, taxis, aeroplanes, ships and trains, except in special designated 'smoking areas' - Passenger waiting rooms and lounges, except in special designated 'smoking areas' - Indoor areas of pubs, bars, restaurants, cafes, clubs, casinos and pokie venues - Indoor work areas - Prisons - Schools - If you smoke in a non-smoking area, you cannot be charged with an offence but you can be asked to stop or to leave.
+- Smoking and vaping is banned in: - Buses, taxis, aeroplanes, ships and trains, except in special designated 'smoking areas' - Passenger waiting rooms and lounges, except in special designated 'smoking areas' - Indoor areas of pubs, bars, restaurants, cafes, clubs, casinos and pokie venues - Indoor work areas - Prisons - Schools - If you smoke in a non-smoking area, you cannot be charged with an offence but you can be asked to stop or to leave.
 However, while you can't be fined, the person responsible for that area could be!